Jin Gyeong-suk

-Jin Gyeong-suk (June 24, 19802005), also known as Jin Kyung-sook, was a North Korean woman who, after successfully defecting to South Korea in 2002, was abducted in China two years later and forcefully deported back to North Korea, where she was tortured and murdered.
+Jin Gyeong-suk (Korean: 진경숙; 24 June 1980 – 31 December 2004), also known as Jin Kyung-sook, was a North Korean woman who, after successfully defecting to South Korea in 2002, was arrested in China two years later for conducting espionage and forcefully deported back to North Korea, where she was tortured and murdered.

 Kidnapping

 In August 2004, Jin, who had acquired South Korean citizenship after her arrival there two years earlier, and her husband, Mun Jeong-hun, traveled on their honeymoon to the Jilin Province in northern China.
-Commissioned by a Japanese film production company, the couple had planned to make a video about the involvement of the North Korean regime in the drug trade.
+Commissioned by a Japanese film production company, the couple had planned to make a video about the involvement of North Korea in the drug trade.
 In this context, they met a supposed middle-man on the Chinese side of the Tumen River, which forms a border between China and North Korea.
 This middle-man was supposed to smuggle a video camera into North Korea, to facilitate gathering of evidence on film of the drug production taking place there.
 The meeting with the middle-man turned out to be a trap.
 Jin and her husband were abducted by four men disguised as road construction workers, but who, it is believed, were agents of the North Korean secret service.
 While her husband managed to escape, Jin Gyeong-suk was forced into a sack and transported across the Tumen River into North Korea.
 Later investigations showed that she was deported to the Chongjin concentration camp in the northern Hamgyong Province, where she was interrogated, tortured, and eventually murdered.

 Reactions

-The case proved to be politically highly charged, and indeed for two reasons:
+The case proved to be politically highly charged for two reasons: